- Statute drafting

 Continuous statistical monitoring and impact assessments will be used to monitor the pilots.
 The Ministry of Economic Affairs and Employment, municipalities and other stakeholders have prepared national monitoring indicators, which will deliver data to the pilot areas on the progress of the projects on a monthly basis.
 A joint evaluation plan has been drawn up for the pilots.

-The Government will decide on a permanent structure for employment services during its term.
+Prime Minister Marin’s Government decided on a permanent structure for employment services